aigents/aigents-java-nlp/README.md

     javac org/aigents/nlp/lg/*.java
     java org.aigents.nlp.lg.Loader 4.0.dict board

-The script above will output the rule and disjuncts associated with the word passed in as the second argument (`board` in the line above).
+The script above will output the rule and disjuncts associated with the word passed in as the second argument (`board` in the line above) given the dictionary path specified in the first argument (`4.0.dict` in the line above).
+This project currently only supports the English dictionary `4.0.dict`, but more dictionaries will be added in future iterations.